 We realized that this sounds a bit 'hammer looking for a nail', but justified asking the question this way by drawing an anology with other important new tools of the past — well logging, or 3D seismic, or sequence stratigrapghy.
 The point is that we have this powerful new (to us) set of tools; what are we going to look at first?
 At this point, we wanted people to brainstorm, without applying constraints like time or money.

 This yielded approximately 280 ideas, all documented in the Google Sheet.
 Once the problems had been captured, the tables rotated so that each team walked to a neighboring table, leaving all their problems behind... and adopting new ones.
 We then asked them to score the new problems on two axes: scope (local vs global problems) and tractability (easy vs hard problems).
 This provided the basis for each table to choose one problem to take to the room for voting (each person had 9 votes to cast).
 This filtering process resulted in the following list:

-- How does the intepretability of machine learning model predictions affect their acceptance?
+How does the interpretability of machine learning model predictions affect their acceptance?
 54 votes.

 I am paraphrasing most of those, but you can read the originals in the Google Sheet data harvest.